When to Start Your Seeds

 You can see on my schedule that I start some greens and broccoli at the end of February.
 That's because these seedlings get planted outside about a month before the last frost date.
 If you have a cold frame or greenhouse, or if you use row covers or water-filled teepees, you can plant tender seedlings several weeks before the last frost date.
 Just count back from that expected planting date to get the right date to sow your seeds.

-I hope you find this information helpful rather than intimidating!
+I hope you find this information helpful rather than intimidating.
 I find making up a schedule ahead of time makes it easy to figure out what I should be planting each week.
 When you start transplanting into the garden, write a few notes on your schedule so you can make adjustments next season.
 Remember that every year will be a little different and you'll never get it exactly right.
-But for me, that unpredictability is part of what makes gardening so fun.
+But for me, that unpredictability is part of what makes gardening fun.